fanxiaochen/TTReg/README.md

 Some third-party dependencies with recommended version is needed as follows:

 1) Qt4;

 2) OpenSceneGraph 3.0;

 3) Point Cloud Library 1.7(other needed dependencies has been integrated to PCL)

+###Building and Running

+TTReg can #only run in windows environment because of some device problems.

+We use cmake to configure and generate project files which is more convenient for publication.